 Echocardiography (echo).
 This test uses sound waves to make detailed pictures of your child's heart structure and function.

 Implanted loop recorder.
-This heart monitoring device may be used when the doctor thinks your child is at high risk for arrhythmia and other testing has not given a straightforward result.
+This heart monitoring device may be used when the healthcare provider thinks your child is at high risk for arrhythmia and other testing has not given a straightforward result.
 This test may only be used in children who are high risk.
 The device is put under the skin and is used for long-term monitoring.

 MRI.
 May be used to assess for an abnormal structure of the heart that may be a focus for abnormal electrical activity.